tylerapplebaum/AWSPics/README.md

 ### Note on ImageMagick Layer for Lambda
 When Amazon deprecated Node.js 8.10, they removed ImageMagick from the Amazon Linux 2 AMIs that are required to run Node.js 10.x.
 Again, ImageMagick is no longer bundled with the Node.js 10.x runtime.
 This fix may also help with running on Node.js 12.x in the future.
 This provides a Lambda Layer (essentially a library) for your Lambda function that makes the existing code work with Node.js 10.x.

+If you plan to upload mostly vertical images, you will want to edit the ImageMagick Lambda to position the crop from the `North` part of the image, rather than the `Center`.
+1. Go into the AWS Lambda console and select Functions.

+2. From there, select the function named AWSPics-ResizeFunction-###.

+3. Using the Function code editor, change line 59 in the `index.js` file.
+Once `Center` is edited to `North`, click File > Save and then click the orange Deploy button.

 ##### Note on SSL Cert
 AWS Certificate Manager now supports SSL cert verification via DNS validation.
 It is recommended that you manually request the certificate for your hosted zone and